ZachParent/mai-intro-to-machine-learning/work2/README.md

 - pandas is more efficient

 After these next 2 weeks (until 2024-10-22) we should have chosen the ideal configuration for KNN.

+## Questions for Prof
+- Should we eliminate features that have no relevance?
+  - we should let the feature weighting algorithm decide this, and some may have near zero weight
+- Can we use scikit-learn pipelines?
+  - yes
+- Slicing and preprocessing datasets.
+Should we merge the dataframes before processing or leave them separate?
+  - we can choose
+  - let's keep them separate and justify our choice, prevents bleeding